Lumos Electric FAQs

 EV Charger Installation FAQs

-There are two main types of EV chargers for home use: Level 1 and Level 2.
+There are two main types of EV chargers commonly used for home installation: Level 1 and Level 2.
+The right option depends on your vehicle, driving habits, and charging speed needs.

-Level 1 chargers plug into a standard 120-volt outlet and typically add 4–8 kilometres of range per hour of charging.
-They’re ideal for plug-in hybrids or occasional charging needs but are often too slow for daily use with full electric vehicles.
+Level 1 chargers plug into a standard 120-volt household outlet and typically add 4–8 kilometres of driving range per hour.
+They are best suited for plug-in hybrid vehicles or homeowners who drive short distances and can charge overnight.
+However, Level 1 charging is often too slow for fully electric vehicles used daily.

-A licensed electrician will assess your current electrical load and determine if a panel upgrade (typically to 200 amps) is needed.
-This not only ensures proper EV charger operation but also helps future-proof your home for other electrical upgrades or smart home systems.
+A licensed electrician can assess your existing electrical load and determine whether a panel upgrade—typically to 200 amps—is required.
+Upgrading your panel not only ensures your EV charger operates efficiently but also future-proofs your home for other electrical upgrades, smart home systems, or additional high-demand appliances.

-While some Level 1 chargers can be plugged in without professional help, Level 2 EV chargers require installation by a licensed electrician.
-This involves working with high-voltage circuits, securing permits, ensuring compliance with the Ontario Electrical Safety Code (OESC), and potentially upgrading your panel or wiring.
+While Level 1 EV chargers can sometimes be plugged in without professional help, Level 2 chargers always require installation by a licensed electrician.
+These installations involve high-voltage circuits, securing permits, ensuring compliance with the Ontario Electrical Safety Code (OESC), and potentially upgrading your electrical panel or wiring.

-Attempting to install one yourself can result in safety hazards, code violations, equipment damage, or even fire.
-In most municipalities, inspections from the Electrical Safety Authority (ESA) are also required for approval and insurance purposes.
+Attempting a DIY installation can create serious safety hazards, code violations, equipment damage, or even fire risks.
+Additionally, most municipalities require Electrical Safety Authority (ESA) inspections for approval and insurance purposes.

-Hiring a professional ensures a safe, legal, and efficient installation tailored to your home’s layout and charging needs.
+Hiring a professional ensures your EV charger is installed safely, legally, and efficiently, customized to your home’s layout and charging needs.